t4t5/boom/readme.md

 # Boom 💥

-A fast & simple boilerplate generator, built with Rust. 🦀
+A fast & simple boilerplate generator, built with Rust.

 ## Installing boom

-**This package is not yet downloadable on Brew or other package managers, so for now installing it takes slightly more work**
+**This package is not yet downloadable on Brew or other package managers, so for now installing it takes slightly more work.**

 1. Clone this repo into the directory of your choice:
 ```bash